 Another classic flavor, done well.
 The Built Coconut reminds us of a Mounds bar – milk chocolate filled with shredded coconut.
 Although the Built version is a little lighter on the coconut, and the filling is less shredded and more of their chewy center.

 This flavor wasn’t as chewy as some others – it could be the fact that coconut has a lot of fat, which doesn’t blend well with starches or gelatin.
-In any case, this was a classic flavor done well, and the chocolate coating made it that much better.
+In any case, this was a classic flavor done well, and the chocolate coating, which Built Bar describes as "perfectly tempered exotic chocolate", made it that much better.